-Fröbel star is a classic Danish Christmas decoration made of paper.
+The Froebel star is a classic Danish Christmas decoration made of paper strips.

-The Fröbel star comes from Germany, where it is also called “Fröbel Stern” after Friedrich Fröbel (1782-1852) founder of the kindergarten concept.
+The Fröbel star, or Froebel star, comes from Germany, where it is also called “Fröbel Stern” after Friedrich Fröbel (1782-1852) founder of the kindergarten concept.
 He encouraged the children to work with paper.
 Fröbel received the credit for the star even though did not invent it.

-I have taken some pictures, to illustrate the different steps.
-Those I have made into an instructional collage and a short film.
+I have taken some pictures, to illustrate the different steps in the making of a Froebel star.

-There are different ways to fold or weave the Fröbel stars.
+There are different ways to fold or weave the Froebel stars.